 ABSTRACT

-The study Effect of Ocimiumbasilicum (curry leaf) on the growth performance of broiler chicken at varying inclusion was investigated for seven weeks.
+The study “Effect of Ocimiumbasilicum (curry leaf) on the growth performance of broiler chicken” at varying inclusion was investigated for seven weeks.
 Fresh leaf of ocimum basilicum were harvested from a farm at Nibo in Awka south L.G.A of Anambra state.
 They were dried and ground into fine powder, sieved and included in different proportions in their meal.
 Twenty-four (24), 4 weeks old broiler chicks with weight ranging from 0.50kg - 0.70kg were used in this study.
 The chicks were weighed and randomly divided into 4 treatments groups,and replicated into 2 with 3 chicks per cage.
 These groups were fed with the following rations: The first group was fed with the 200g of the basal diet(vital feed).The second group was fed with 10g of Ocimumbasilicum and 190g of basal feed(vital feed), the third group was fed with 15g Ocimumbasilicum diet and 185g basal diet and the fourth group was fed with 20g of Ocimumbasilicum diet and 180g basal diet for the period of 7 weeks.
 Weight gain, feed intake, specific growth rate and feed conversion ratio were measured at the end of the experiment.
 The results revealed that adding Ocimumbasilicum powder significantly (P< 0.05) increased weekly weight, body weight gain, specific growth rate and feed conversion ratio as compared with the control, especially on the level 15g and 20g of Ocimumbasilicum powder addition along the whole period of the experiment.
 There was a significant (P< 0.05) difference between the different inclusions of Ocimumbasilicum.
 In conclusion Ocimumbasilicum as a feed additive can be used to improve the growth performance of broiler chicks.

 INTRODUCTION